ianedavery/Voting-location-app/README.md

 Technical:

 * This app was built using HTML, CSS, JavaScript, and jQuery.
-* The following APIs are utitlized in this app: Google Civic Information, Google Maps Javascript API, and Google Maps Geocoding   API.
+* The following APIs are utitlized in this app: Google Civic Information API, Google Maps Javascript API, and Google Maps Geocoding   API.